yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/allpreapprovedpermissions.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The derived type is when all permissions from any resource app are pre-approved for consent.
-When this type is used, if the client application requests more permissions after the policy is created, the policy will still apply.
+This type is used in a [preApprovalDetail](preapprovaldetail.md) resource to indicate that all permissions for all APIs are included in the pre-approval.

 ## Properties
 |Property|Type|Description|